jaristizabalc/scripting/README.md

-# vRO-workflows
+# Scripting
-vRo Workflows for day to day operations
+Scripts to ease your day to day operations work on Virtualization environments